 It is also used as a component of some varnishes, an ingredient of chewing gum, in car wax products, and in the manufacture of violins to enhance the appearance of the wood-grain.

 It is likely that many other uses for propolis will be found as technologies, scientific knowledge, and research methods improve.

 How is it processed for commercial use?

-To produce Propolis ACF, we use a complex extraction method devised by Professor Zenon Sosnowski over many years of research.
+To produce Propolis ACF, we use a complex extraction method devised by Dr Zenon Sosnowski over many years of research.

 The amount of propolis created by a hive will depend on many factors, such as the bee breed, geographic and climate conditions, the type of hive provided by the bee farmers, the presence of resin sources in the area, and the strength of the colony.

 Most propolis-collecting devices used by bee farmers, are designed to make use of the fact that bees tend to fill only small cracks with pure propolis.
 Propolis traps are wooden or plastic frameworks with rows of narrow gaps.
 They are designed to be placed in the hive and can be easily removed and replaced once the bees have sealed the gaps.

 Raw propolis is scraped off of the collection device and inspected for impurities, which can be removed by hand, such as small stones, other debris, wax, and honey.
 After this process has taken place, the propolis is cleaned and purified by machines so that smaller impurities, which might include traces of heavy metals or pesticides, are removed.

 Finally, tests are undertaken to make sure that nothing else remains in the propolis which should not be there, and the substance can then be used in the manufacture of various cosmetics.

 Propolis is such a stable material that, as long as it is kept in the dark in sealed containers, it can be stored for years without degrading or losing its useful properties.